AdityaPrakash-26/Lane-Detection/README.md

 ## How to use

 1. The program will automatically detect all lanes/edges in the lower half of the video.
-2. You can use your own video by replace the `input.mp4` file.
+2. Either use a camera, or a recorded video with filename `input.mp4`
 3. Press `q` to exit the program.

 ## How it works?